-While muscle shortening increased with jump height for both the LG and VL, the shortening patterns during jumping were significantly different.
-LG muscle shortening increased by a little over a third (~36%) from jumps of 0.06 m to jumps of 0.3 m, whereas the VL muscle shortening more than doubled with the same increase in jump height (~208%).
-The comparatively small change in LG stain with jump height is consistent with maintaining a relatively constant shortening velocity at around Voot, across jump heights, whereas the VL shortening velocity increased throughout the duration of the jump (Figure 6).
+significantly different.
+LG muscle shortening increased by a little over one-third ( $\sim$ 36%) from jumps of 0.06 m to jumps of 0.3 m, whereas the VL muscle shortening more than doubled with the same increase in jump height ( $\sim 208\%$ ).
+The comparatively small change in LG stain with jump height is consistent with maintaining a relatively constant shortening velocity at around $V{opt.}$ across jump heights, whereas the VL shortening velocity increased throughout the duration of the jump (Fig. 6).
 Additionally, we did not find a significant difference in relative change in EMG intensity over jump heights between the VL and LG.
-This suggests that the increase in muscle recruitment is similar for both muscles, such that the greater VL shortening is not due greater recruitment.
-In fact, shortening velocity at peak force increased more with increasing jump height in the VL compared to that of the LG muscle.
+This suggests that the increase in muscle recruitment is similar for both muscles, such that the greater VL shortening is not due to greater recruitment.
+In fact, shortening velocity at peak force increased more with increasing jump height in the VL compared with that of the LG muscle.
 The shortening velocity of the LG MTU and LG muscle were significantly different.
-Although we did not directly measure power output in this study, the higher LG MTU velocity, as compared to the LG muscle velocity, indicates the tendon is transferring power to the ankle in addition to power produced by the muscle.
+Although we did not directly measure power output in this study, the higher LG MTU velocity, as compared with the LG muscle velocity, indicates the tendon is transferring power to the ankle in addition to power produced by the muscle.

 In contrast to wild, snake-evading kangaroo rats, our controlled laboratory conditions allowed animals time to modify body posture prior to take-off, potentially benefiting performance.
-In the wild, these animals can reach phenomenal jump heights (~0.8m, Freymiller, personal communication), while also seeming to minimize the time it takes to leave the ground in order to avoid a predator's strike.
+In the wild, these animals can reach phenomenal jump heights ( $\sim 0.8$ m,

+G. A. Freymiller, personal communication), while also seeming to minimize the time it takes to leave the ground in order to avoid a predator's strike.
 The presence of a compliant tendon, and even elongated hind legs, seem to favor maximizing energy generation over jump quickness, as both of these adaptions likely increase the time needed for a jump.
 Yet kangaroo rats also have exceptional reaction time and are capable of leaving the ground extremely quickly (Freymiller et al., 2017).
-The trade-off between jump performance (i.e., height) and quickness (i.e., the time to leave the ground) is an area of ongoing study and will require a more detailed analysis of how these animals perform in natural settings to fully understand.
-In the laboratory setting, kangaroo rats appeared to sometimes use postural changes that could cause tendon prestretch and increase jump performance, but this would require time, which could be detrimental to the kangaroo rat in a ecological predator-prey interaction.
-This is a potential reason that countermovements are not frequently observed, but our laboratory setting might allow for some postural pre-stretch, exemplified by the MTU lengthening before shortening (Figure 4).
+The trade-off between jump performance (i.e. height) and quickness (i.e. the time to leave the ground) is an area of ongoing study and will require a more detailed analysis of how these animals perform in natural settings to fully understand.
+In the laboratory setting, kangaroo rats appeared to sometimes use postural changes that could cause tendon prestretch and increase jump performance, but this would require time, which could be detrimental to the kangaroo rat in an ecological predator-prev interaction.
+This is a potential reason that countermovements are not frequently observed, but our laboratory setting might allow for some postural pre-stretch, exemplified by the MTU lengthening before shortening (Fig. 4).
 A time difference in duration between loading and unloading of elastic elements was not included in the jump interval as we defined it, because jump start was defined based on force pattern.
 Therefore, we could not account for MTU kinematics prior to the initiation of the jump or calculate estimates of tendon strain relative to the unloaded condition.